Skip to main content

 JR-access-control-001

-All API requests SHALL be authenticated.
-Unauthenticated requests SHALL be rejected before any processing begins.
+All API calls SHALL be authenticated; unauthenticated requests SHALL be rejected before any processing begins.

 1 test scenario